-I first encountered this ‘alternating thirds’ concept via the blog of Dr. Costas Kyritsis, an Associate Professor in mathematics at the University of Ioannina.
-In a lengthy 2016 post entitled Melodic-optimal and chord-optimal tunings: Alternative tunings and comparison with violin, mandolin, and other instruments, he analyses questions around which tunings might be best suited to different types of guitar playing – concluding that:
+I first encountered this ‘alternating thirds’ tuning concept via the blog of Dr. Costas Kyritsis, an Associate Mathematics Professor at the University of Ioannina in Greece.
+In a lengthy 2016 post entitled Melodic-optimal and chord-optimal tunings: Alternative tunings and comparison with violin, mandolin, and other instruments, he analyses questions around which tunings are best suited to different types of guitar playing – concluding that:

 - Triads: The tuning provides a highly regular canvas for reaching all major and minor chords in all octaves.
 The same basic ‘line’ shape can even be used for both – just hop it up or down a string to switch between maj and min (e.g. x-x-7-7-7-x is major, so x-7-7-7-x-x & x-x-x-7-7-7 are minor).